 Do you have an ecommerce site?
 If so your masthead should include a shopping basket summary section that keeps your visitors informed about how much they’ve put in their basket (ideally number and value) and a means to go to the checkout to complete their purchases.

 The summary basket element will also act as a confirmation that the item the customer has selected has actually been added to the shopping cart.
-In terms of visual cues, there are many ways to dynamically show users that items have been added to the basket but that’s really more to do with the content and ecommerce sections that we’ll cover later.

 Login / Register function